algoyounes/laravel-idempotency/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Yes
 - [ ] No

-## Screenshots/Visuals 📸
-If applicable, include screenshots, GIFs, or other visuals to demonstrate the changes.

-*

-## Additional Context 📌
-Provide any additional context, such as testing instructions, edge cases, or considerations for reviewers.

-*

 ## Checklist ✅
-Ensure the following tasks are completed before set the PR status to `Ready for Review`:
+Ensure the following tasks are completed before setting the PR status to `Ready for Review`:
+- [ ] PR title and description are clear and descriptive
-- [ ] Code is properly formatted and linted.
+- [ ] Code is properly formatted and linted
-- [ ] Tests have been added or updated to cover the changes.
+- [ ] Tests have been added or updated to cover the changes
-- [ ] Documentation has been updated _(if applicable and related)_.
+- [ ] Documentation has been updated _(if applicable and related)_
-- [ ] PR title and description are clear and descriptive.